JuliaLang/www.julialang.org/blog/2024/10/this-month-in-julia-world.md

 @def rss_pubdate = Date(2024, 10, 05)
 @def rss = """Community Newsletter for September 2024"""

-A monthly newsletter, mostly on julia internals, digestible for casual observers.
+A monthly newsletter, mostly on Julia internals, digestible for casual observers.
 A biased, incomplete, editorialized list of what I found interesting this month, with contributions from the community.

 “Internals” Fora and Core Repos (Slack/Zulip/Discourse/Github):